Paolo Cirio presents three new series of works at NOME Gallery. The exhibition Images Rights expands upon Cirio’s

 The ways of seeing images extend beyond the visual field.
 The images in Cirio's works are seen as constrained, performed, and bound with legal, financial, and linguistic devices that transform their value and meaning.
-By breaking down the semiotic, legal, and economic systems that constructs an image on the Internet, Cirio’s work reveals the aesthetic and conceptual qualities of photos commonly dissimulated by their mere visual traits.
+By breaking down the semiotic, legal, and economic systems that construct an image on the Internet, Cirio’s work reveals the aesthetic and conceptual qualities of photos commonly dissimulated by their mere visual traits.

 The series Attention

 , and Derivatives

 each examine, respectively: images as currency of the attention economy, images as capital, and images as finance.